hakankygsz/Flatios/README.md

 <div align="center">
 Hello, I am Hakan Kaygusuz.
-He works on artificial intelligence, automation systems and communication systems.
-I am 14 years old and quite experienced in backend development. <br>
+I develop projects on API, automation and communication systems.
+I am 14 years old and very experienced in software development. <br>
- I have been actively involved in this explosion for exactly 6 years.
-I am proficient in various technologies such as Python, C#, Lua, Arduino and I constantly share them royalty-free. <br> I learn new things every day and I am excited to integrate what I have learned into my projects.
-I plan to continue working to push the boundaries of technology and make people's lives easier. <br>
+I have been actively in this field for exactly 6 years.
+I am proficient in various technologies such as Python, C#, Lua, Arduino, and I constantly share them royalty-free.
+<br> I learn new things every day and I am excited to integrate what I learn into my projects.
+I plan to continue working to push the boundaries of technology and make people's lives easier.<br>

  <i>Happy Coding!</i> 😊